Mrs Hazel Price

 A Brief History of Shaw United Reformed Church

 The stone Church building on this site stood from 1893 until its’ demolition in 2013.
 It had been financed in the main by Miss Betty Hall, who left her job in the cotton mill following the cotton famine, and started a second hand clothes and bedding business.
 She bought discarded clothes and bedding in the Manchester suburbs, returning to Shaw with them, selling to the poorer people in the area.
 She wanted to build a Congregationalist Church in Shaw, and after renting the Co-operative Hall for Sunday services she had built a corrugated Church on the present site.
-This burnt down in 1897, but the adjacent stone Church was opened in 1894, and in 1898 the Sunday School building was opened.
+This burnt down in 1897, but the adjacent stone Church had opened in 1894, and in 1898 the Sunday School building was opened.
 Miss Betty Hall died in 1913, after her tireless work for the church, though never holding any office save that of Sunday School teacher.

 In 1931 the first female minister, Rev. Kathleen M. Hall, was appointed.
 She was to be closely connected to the Church for many years, though having to resign her post following her marriage to Dr. J. Hendry in 1938.
 She returned as Minister ten years later.
 In 1953 Rev. Hendry organised a meeting with other Ministers and Clergy of the town, and led to the united Whit Walks procession which still occurs today, and indeed there is a close Churches Together link in Shaw.